mohan-chinnappan-n/lightning-accounts/README.md

-# Lighting - Creating New Opportunity with Account Name pre-populated
+### Lightning - Creating New Opportunity with Account Name pre-populated

-### Here we explain how to create a New Opportunity  with Account Name pre-populated while viewing Account details using Lighting components
+#### Here we explain how to create a New Opportunity  with Account Name pre-populated while viewing Account details using Lightning components

-## Demo
+#### Demo

 ![alt tag](https://github.com/mohan-chinnappan-n/lightning-accounts/blob/master/demo/accounts-lightning.gif)